 - What are Rural Emergency Hospitals?

 - What other alternative hospital models have been used to serve rural communities?

 - Who can I contact for information and technical assistance related to rural hospitals?

 What are the various rural hospital designations/provider types?

-Due to higher reliance on federal and state payers, low volume, and complexity of services provided, many rural hospitals struggle to remain financially viable under traditional Medicare Prospective Payment Systems (PPS).
-However, rural providers are essential for ensuring access to care for rural residents.
-As a solution, several programs which provide consideration for the special circumstances of rural hospitals have been created, including the following:
+Due to greater reliance on federal and state payers, low volume, and complexity of services provided, many rural hospitals struggle to remain financially viable under the traditional Medicare Inpatient Prospective Payment Systems (IPPS).
+As a solution, several payment programs, designated by the Centers for Medicare and Medicaid Services (CMS), provide consideration for special circumstances including the following: